bdtinc/maskcam/docs/BalenaOS-DeveloperKit-Nano-Setup.md

-# Photon Nano Setup Instructions for MaskCam
+# BalenaOS Developer Kit Nano Setup Instructions for MaskCam
-This page provides step-by-step instructions for setting up the Developer Kit Jetson Nano with balenaOS rather than NVIDIA's JetPack OS.
+This page provides step-by-step instructions for setting up the Jetson Nano Developer Kit with balenaOS, rather than NVIDIA's JetPack OS.
 BalenaOS is a barebones host operating system optimized for running Docker containers.
 It allows MaskCam to easily be installed as a container and remotely updated or configured.

 ## Setup Instructions